 21. Do I have to leave my homestay if I finish studying at ECLC?

 Not always.
 We look at this scenario on a case-by-case basis and homestay availability.

 22. Do I have to pay all my homestay fees if I take vacation?

-If students are planning a vacation, they must give written notice to their homestay family and ECLC at least 4 weeks before they leave for their vacation.
-They can pay the ‘Homestay Holding Fee’ if they are on vacation for 6 days or more consecutively.
-The ‘Homestay Holding Fee’ is for a maximum of 2 weeks.
-Students who ask to move will be charged another accommodation placement fee and a new family will be found.
+If students are planning a vacation, they must give written notice to their homestay family and to ECLC at least four weeks before they leave for their vacation.
+They can pay the ‘Homestay Holding Fee’ if they are on vacation for six days or more consecutively.
+The ‘Homestay Holding Fee’ is for a maximum of two weeks.
+Students who ask to move will be charged another homestay placement fee, and a new family will be found.